Skip to Content

 Baking Time

-Finally sprinkle Parmesan cheese on top and bake for 20-25 minutes or until the potatoes have turned a light golden brown on top.
+Finally sprinkle Parmesan cheese on top and bake for 20-25 minutes or until the potatoes have turned light golden brown on top.
 Then remove the pan from the oven and let the mixture sit for a few minutes before cutting and serving.

-i cook for two banner ad
+recipes for two banner ad

 To receive our 3 Recipe Articles in your inbox each week, sign up for our free email list located in the middle of each recipe or email me at contact@makeyourmeals.com.
 You can also follow us on Facebook and Pinterest.
 This article may contain affiliate links where a small commission is paid if you purchase a product at no additional cost to you.

-Yield: 12
+Yield: 12 servings

 Irish Shepherd's Pie Recipe